-Real Estate Loans: Private Money vs. Hard Money
+Private Money vs. Hard Money – Real Estate Loans

-You may think that a private money and hard money loan are the same things, and why shouldn’t you?
+You may think that a private money loan and a hard money loan are the same things, and why shouldn’t you?

 Hard Money Loans vs. Private Money Loans

 You will find that private money loans will offer much more flexibility on all of the above.

-Challenge here is if you need a loan based on real estate equity, private money lenders, for the most part, do not advertise.
+The challenge here is if you need a loan based on real estate equity, private money lenders, for the most part, do not advertise.
 You have to learn how to find and attract private money.

-Regardless of whether you are looking for a hard money loan or a private money source, DFW Hard Money lends money to real estate investors at competitive rates in the Dallas-Fort Worth metroplex for non-occupant loans.
+Whether you are looking for a hard money loan or a private money source, DFW Hard Money lends money to real estate investors at competitive rates in the Dallas-Fort Worth metroplex for non-occupant loans.